SourPatchNom/FiveSPN---Logger/README.md

 # FiveSPN---Logger

-A cross resource logging library that records logs both server-based and client-based and broadcasts logs to a public and/or private Discord channel in your Discord server.
+FiveSPN-Logger is a cross resource FiveM logging service that permits txt file, console, and discord logging of anything you send to it.
+Events are available for both server and client sources.
+Discord logs can be sent to a public webhook for things like "server starting" and a private webhook for things like errors or events (IE someone did/spawned/deleted this or this resource had an error etc).

 ## Installation